asink/execif/README.md

 $ execif /path/to/my/project make -C /path/to/my/project
 ```

+First arg is the file or directory you're waiting on, the second arg
+and any args after that are the command that will be ran once that
+file or directory exists.

 #### Why is this useful?

 I had some other processes that are responsible for mounting certain